honmanyau/study-notes/JavaScript.md

 );
 ```

-### Implicit in JavaScript coercion is evil.
+### Implicit coercion is evil.

-No, not necessarily; and that statement suggests a lack of understanding of the rules behind implicit coercion.
+No, not necessarily; and that statement typically suggests a lack of understanding of the rules behind implicit coercion.

 ### Is JavaScript a compiled language or an interpreted language?